k3ntako/5th-Dimension-CLI/README.md

 ### Adding features
 Because the source code is written in Typescript, you need to compile the files to vanilla Javascript.
 Run `npm tsc` and it will compile your Typescript in the background.
 Open a new Terminal window to run tests and run the program.
 Edit the Typescript files in `/src` or `/tests`.
 Do not touch `/dist` as they are the compiled version (plain Javascript) of `/src`.

+### PR with JSON instead of Postgres
+As I example below, I have come to realize that Postgres was not necessary for this project.
+I have created a new branch (`json`) and opened a [PR](https://github.com/k3ntako/5th-Dimension-CLI/pull/1).
+This new branch utilizes a JSON file instead of Postgres, and it offers an `npm` command that will create a JSON file with the books in the Postgres database.
+For instructions on migrating, please read the *Migrating from Postgres* section in the ReadMe on the `json` branch.
+This was completed after the deadline, and thus it was not merged.

+When I first developed this program, I had scalability in mind.
+I had hoped to allow multiple users and planned to add features that would require more complex queries.
+Querying a large JSON file is much slower, especially for complex queries such as finding all users with a certain book.
+Additionally, Postgres would help assure a better data integrity.

+However, the scope of this project did not require multiple users, nor did it require complex queries.
+Postgres proved to be unnecessary and even problematic.
+For example, a user may not have Postgres already installed and may find it complicated or troublesome to install.
+JSON does not require any extra steps by the user, and Postgres was an unnecessary barrier to entry.

+Looking back, I have learned to start projects simple and migrate to heavier dependencies as the project requires it.
+I was excited to start the project and I was slightly too ambitious.
+The features I was hoping to add were not all feasible in the time frame.
+Postgres would have made more sense for a website, because the user does not have to interact with the database.

 ## Testing
 This program was built using test-driven development.
 Mocha, Chai, and Sinon were used to write the tests.
 The tests will run against the code in the `/src` folder, because the tests are also written in Typescript.
 The files in `/dist` are plain Javascript, that is what will be used when you run the program.